companieshouse/ch-account-ui/README.md

 ```

 When the page gets rendered, the app takes this data and renders
-the corresponding component or "feature".
-You can see that we can
+the corresponding component.
+You can see that we can pass `props`
-pass `props` and `children` to the component.
-These get spread
+and `children` to the component.
+These get spread into the
-into the component's props and what you provide here will override
+component's props and what you provide here will override a prop
-a prop if it clashes with one that is already being passed to the
+if it clashes with one that is already being passed to the
 component.

 ## DisplayUiElements